• Dean of the Faculty of Geosciences, LMU

 Fault rocks

-Fault rocks represent the damage involved during faulting.
+Fault rocks represent the damage caused by faulting.
 They carry valuable information on the grain-scale deformation processes and conditions also at depths in the Earth’s crust that are not accessible by any other technique.
 We use field geology and state-of-the-art microfabric analysis in combination with experiments to analyze the deformation record of fault rocks.
 An understanding on the processes at depth is required to understand how earthquakes develop, which might help to better deal with the natural hazard of earthquakes.

 Research projects